NatronGitHub/Natron/BUGS.md

 - String_KnobGui: kOfxParamStringIsRichTextFormat  is not supported (it should use a QTextEdit and not convert the string to plain text)

-- The quit dialog ("do you want to save...") appears behind float panes.

 - Tab traversal is completely broken.
 This is a major GUI bug.
   Many users still have a keyboard and use it, so this must be fixed.
   Refs: